seriyps/html-parsers-benchmark/README.md

     ./run.sh 5000

-To run tests only for some of the platforms, define PLATFORMS envifonment variable.
+To run tests only for some of the platforms, define PLATFORMS envifonment variable:

     PLATFORMS="pypy python" ./run.sh 5000